MikeCookDev/100daysofcode/README.md

 Day 19: Create the Skeleton and body of the technical documentation page project.

 Day 20: Completed the Technical documentation project.
 Might make this into a resource for people just wanting the straightforward               basics of web development.
+        Completed The Personal Portfolio Project and claimed my first freecodecamp certificate for Responsive Web Design!